About stuttering in children and teenagers

 Blocks

-When stuttering in children starts
+When stuttering starts

 How much and how often children stutter varies a lot.
 Some children stutter only occasionally throughout the day.
 Other children might stutter on almost every word they say.